Can Weight Loss Increase Heart Attack Risk?

 Are All Diets Equally Effective?

 According to this study, there is more than one way to be successful at weight loss.
 Participants lost a significant percentage of excess weight on the high-fat diet, the calorie-controlled moderate-fat diet, and the low-fat plant-based diet.
 But as a physician, I like this study because it lets us watch the effects of a chosen diet on the risk factors for disease over the course of a year.
-If you review the full study, which can be found through Starch-Smart.com, you can see that four months into the diet, the high-fat participants showed lowered triglycerides and a lowered ratio of total cholesterol to HDL cholesterol.
+If you review the full study, which can be found on this site in our Health Science Research Summaries section, you can see that four months into the diet, the high-fat participants showed lowered triglycerides and a lowered ratio of total cholesterol to HDL cholesterol.
 The changes were modest compared to some of the other diets, but the numbers in those two categories were moving in the right direction.
 Many people might feel they were having "success" and would assume that the trend would continue.
 It didn't.
 Eight months into the study when other diet groups were recording significantly improved biomarkers, the high-fat group was beginning to show the longer-term effects of their dietary choices.

 When I work with obese patients to help them lose weight, I not only want to see them experience the energy and freedom of movement that weight loss brings, but I also want to see them maximize their available health and longevity.
 My target for my patients is to get their total cholesterol into the 'safe zone,' which means a total cholesterol below 150.
 Caldwell Esselstyn, Jr., MD, referring to the Framingham Heart Study, says that 150 is the number that makes us heart-attack proof.
 Looking at the biomarkers of the participants in this study, I am alarmed that after a year on a high-fat, high-protein, low-carb diet (similar to Atkins or Paleo diets), all of the biomarkers for those participants had moved in the wrong direction.
 People looked better on the outside, but were "sicker" on the inside.
 Their risks of a heart attack or stroke had gone up.
 As an emergency physician, board certified by the ABEM, I can tell you that unfortunately, the first symptom of heart disease for some people is a heart attack.
 And not everyone lives through their first heart attack.
 That's why the numbers associated with the high-fat diet concern me.
 The participants' weight went down, but with a diet like this, people can die while looking pretty good.
 By contrast, I'm impressed with the numbers put up by the low-fat plant eaters.
 Everything was moving in the right direction from the beginning, and the final numbers were the best-of-class in nearly all categories.